Canadian Pacific Railway

 In 2012, activist investor William Ackman’s victory in a proxy fight for control of CP triggered a major restructuring of North America’s most underperforming major railroad.
 Under the helm of railroading legend Hunter E. Harrison, CP is on track to become a leaner and fiercer competitor to larger archrival Canadian National Railway.

 For 2013, the company expects revenue growth in the high single digits and an operating ratio in the low 70s.
-Already in the first quarter of 2013, revenue rose 51 percent year-over-year to C$217 million.
+In the third quarter of 2013, its net profit rose 48 percent year-over-year to C$324 million on revenue of C$1.5 billion, up 6 percent year-over-year from the same period in 2012; its operating ratio for the quarter improved to 65.9 percent.